dingff/vite-plugin-react-mpa/README.md

 }
 ```
 ### The page-level template
 Create `html.ejs` at the same level as the page component to declare the page-level template.
-The `mountElementId` is required.
+Note that the `mountElementId` is required.
 ```html
 <!DOCTYPE html>
 <html lang="en">